ajberkley/cl-binary-store/benchmarking.md

 ## A pile of tangled conses

-Here hyperluminal mem explodes because no circularity detection.
+Here hyperluminal mem and cl-conspack explodes because of no circularity detection and it appears broken circularity detection in the second case.
 Notice the asymmetry between store and restore (and also the nice small file).
 The faster restore is nice.
 Note that this will eventually blow the stack if you don't have it big enough.
 We follow CDRs without recursion, but we do CAR following with recursive calls, so...

     CL-BINARY-STORE> (defparameter *blarg* (a-pile-of-tangled-conses))
     CL-BINARY-STORE> (test-cl-binary-store-on-data *blarg* :support-shared-list-structures t)